But this is who I really am:

 8. Guilty pleasure–America’s Funniest Videos.
 Without fail, I will laugh at least once during any given episode.
 There’s just something about watching some poor sap take it in the nut sack or fall off a roof that always makes me smile.

-11. The first car I ever owned was a POS Volkswagon Beetle.
+10. The first car I ever owned was a Piece of Shit Volkswagon Beetle.
 It broke down on me more times than I could count.
 Taught me a lot about cars and the value of a good mechanic.
 After probably the 15th repair on the damn thing I sold it to a buddy thinking good riddance.
 He drove it all through college and then some and never had the first bit of trouble with it.
 God, I miss that car!

 My name is Ed Lamaze, that’s with a Little m Long a, and this is my life.